jonkpirateboy/Pass-fur-alle/README.md

 ## What you need for running on MacOS

+* Google Chrome
 * Homebrew
 * Selenium
 * Chromedriver

+Common for all items below: Skip if you have them installed already.

+### Install Google Chrome
+Go to [https://www.google.com/chrome/](https://www.google.com/chrome/) and follow the instructions

 ### Install homebew
 Open a [Terminal](#terminal) and enter